Calculating Calibration and Measurement Capability (CMC) Using the ASTM Lower Limit Factor (LLF)

 ISO/IEC 17025 Accredited calibrations.

-The International Laboratory Accreditation Cooperation (ILAC) P-14 section 6.4 requires short term contributions such as the resolution of the Unit Under Test (UUT) be included in the uncertainty per point value reported on the certificate of calibration.
+The International Laboratory Accreditation Cooperation (ILAC) P-14 section 6.4 requires short-term contributions such as the resolution of the Unit Under Test (UUT) to be included in the uncertainty per point value reported on the certificate of calibration.
 Euramet CG4 v2.0 Uncertainty of Force Measurements also requires the resolution of both the standard and unit under test to be reported as standard contributors.

 The per-point analysis consists of the UUT resolution and the CMC of our standard (which will include the resolution of the reference standard if primary standards were not used).
 When you run a full uncertainty analysis per ILAC P-14 as required by ISO/IEC 17025 guidelines you can then derive your CMC (Calibration and Measurement Capability) which is then reported to your customer, among other things.

 There is a tab in this spreadsheet to help with calculating your CMC per point.
 Morehouse can give guidance on using our sheet.
 It is recommended a professional consultant be contacted if you are having problems figuring out CMC or what to report.
 We offer training with a focus on measurement uncertainty and an independent consultant two to three times per year.
 Upcoming training information can be found on our training page.